open-contracting/deploy/docs/deploy/kingfisher.rst

 It's possible for requests to arrive after uWSGI reloads and before the database migrates.
 If the new application code is not backwards-compatible with the old database schema, the requests might error.
 If, on the other hand, your old application code is forwards-compatible with the new database schema, then reload uWSGI after migrating the database, instead of before.

-``service uwsgi reload`` runs ``/etc/init.d/uwsgi reload``, which sends the SIGHUP signal to the master uWSGI process, which causes it to `gracefully reload <https://uwsgi-docs.readthedocs.io/en/latest/Management.html#reloading-the-server>`__ and not lose any requests from Scrapy.
+``service uwsgi reload`` runs ``/etc/init.d/uwsgi reload``, which sends the SIGHUP signal to the main uWSGI process, which causes it to `gracefully reload <https://uwsgi-docs.readthedocs.io/en/latest/Management.html#reloading-the-server>`__ and not lose any requests from Scrapy.

 As with other deployment tasks, do the :ref:`setup tasks<generic-setup>` before (and the :ref:`cleanup tasks<generic-cleanup>` after) the steps below.